dsully/sith-language-server/README.md

 - textDocument/didClose
 - textDocument/rename
 - textDocument/prepareRename
+- textDocument/hover
+- textDocument/documentSymbol
+- textDocument/codeAction
+- workspace/executeCommand
 - workspace/didChangeWorkspaceFolders
 - completionItem/resolve
+- codeAction/resolve

 </details>

 ## How to use

 You can download the latest version of SithLSP from the [releases](https://github.com/LaBatata101/sith-language-server/releases) or build it manually following the steps bellow.
+The VSCode extension can also be downloaded from the [releases](https://github.com/LaBatata101/sith-language-server/releases) page, it's the file with the `.vsix` extension.

 ### Building the project